rexrainbow/phaser3-rex-notes/docs/docs/ui-overview.md

 1. [Buttons](ui-buttons.md): A container with a group of buttons.
 1. [Dialog](ui-dialog.md): A container with a title, content, buttons and background.
+1. [Fix-width-buttons](ui-fixwidthbuttons.md): A container with a group of fix-width buttons.
 1. [Fix-width-sizer](ui-fixwidthsizer.md): Layout children game objects into lines.
 1. [Grid-buttons](ui-gridbuttons.md): A container with a group of buttons in grids.
 1. [Grid-sizer](ui-gridsizer.md): Layout children game objects in grids.